Purpose of this policy

 Principals must ensure that the Department's policy requirements and procedural advice is met.
 The following lists the range of advice provided about the delivery of Special Religious Instruction (SRI).

-This does not prevent the delivery of general religious education in any government school building.
+Education in government schools must be secular and must not promote any particular religious practice, denomination or sect.
+This does not prevent the inclusion of general religious education in the curriculum of a government school.
 General religious education is defined as: “education about major forms of religious thought and expression characteristic of Australian society and other societies in the world.”
+(Section 2.2.10 of the Act).

 Special religious instruction (SRI)

-The only exception to secular education in government schools is special religious instruction which may be given in a government school in accordance with section 2.2.11 of the Act.
+The only exception to secular education in government schools is special religious instruction which may be given in a government school during the hours of instruction in accordance with section 2.2.11 of the Act.
 This section sets out a number of requirements regarding the delivery of SRI.

 Special religious instruction is defined as: “instruction provided by churches and other religious groups and based on distinctive religious tenets and beliefs.”